benhills/CodingBootCamp/README.md

 ## Day 2 - Python Modules

 *Prerequisites*: Have a local install of Anaconda so that we can move off the Binder server.
+Finish exercises from Day 1.
+It is not required that this be done as homework, but it should be done before proceeding below.

-*Goals*: Ensure that each student has a local setup which works for them.
+*Goals*: Ensure that each student has a local setup which works for them, then proceed to more advanced Python tools.

 *In-Class Work*: Finish the Python Basics from Day 1 then continue to the intermediate jupyter notebooks listed below.
 The focus here is to learn about importing python libraries to leverage the sea of tools created by an open-source community.
 - /Intermediate/ImportingModules.ipynb
 - /Intermediate/Visualization.ipynb
+- /Intermediate/SignalProcessing.ipynb
-- /Intermediate/DataScience.ipynb
+- /Intermediate/BasicDataScience.ipynb

 *Homework*: Obtain a dataset that is relevant to your research.
 This could be supplied by your faculty and/or graduate student advisor, or you could find it somewhere on the internet (e.g. through the National Snow and Ice Data Center).
 You will use this dataset in future exercises, so make it something that you are interested in.

-## Day 3 - Scientific Applications
+## Days 3 & 4 - Scientific Applications

-*Prerequisites*: Finish exercises from Day 1.
+*Prerequisites*: Finish exercises from Day 1 and at least have some familiarity with everything from Day 2.
 It is not required that this be done as homework, but it should be done before proceeding below.

 *Goals*: Apply the programming skills that we are developing to scientific problems.